 My son’s favorite dish is Kentucky Hot Browns.
 When you ask him what he wants to have for his birthday dinner, it’s Kentucky Hot Browns.
 When you ask him his input on what to make for dinner when menu planning, what’s his first choice?
 You guessed it, Kentucky Hot Browns.

 Why wouldn’t my son’s first choice be this delectable dish?
 Candied bacon, sumptuous Mornay Sauce, turkey and Parmesan cheese.
 What’s not to love about it?
 Until now, that is, because I’ve made them easily portable for the kids’ school lunches by making these Kentucky Hot Browns Crescents.
 My kids love me even more now.
 I win!

-Do not be intimidated by this recipe, it really is made easy.
+Do not be intimidated in any way by this recipe, it really is easy to make!
 Even better is the fact that you have left over Mornay Sauce for dipping.
 Woohoo!

 These crescent rollups are super easy to make, friends!
 Carefully separate your crescent roll dough into triangles.
-Using a basting brush, I spread the Mornay Sauce on each crescent, followed by the turkey, candied bacon, a bit more sauce drizzled on top, and then the shredded Parmesan cheese.
+Using a basting brush, I spread the Mornay Sauce on each crescent, followed by the turkey, topped with candied bacon, a bit more sauce drizzled on top, and then the shredded Parmesan cheese.
 Roll up the crescent rolls and place in a baking dish and top with a little more Parmesan before baking.

-When I roll the crescent roll dough up, I carefully pin the two triangle edges together so I can roll.
+When I roll the crescent roll dough up, I carefully pin the two triangle edges together so I can roll more easily.
 (Will you LOOK at how stuffed that is!
 Yum!)

-Rolling the big side to the smaller side, I carefully tuck in any straggling ingredients while I roll.
+Rolling the big side to the smaller side, I carefully tuck in any straggling ingredients that might spill out.

 You might have a little cheese or sauce on the outside, and that’s okay!
 It’ll bake nicely on top.